kasparmartens/datavis-tutorial/README.md

 Covering

-* The importance of visual EDA
+* The importance of visualising your data
-* How to use the tidyverse packages (incl ggplot2, tidyr, dplyr) for EDA
+* How to use the tidyverse packages (ggplot2, dplyr, tidyr) for exploratory data analysis
 * Based on a case study of TCGA breast cancer data.

 ### Get started -- download the materials